 There are many areas in Tasmania where bivalve shellfish may be found.
 Whilst many of these areas may be suitable for the recreational collection and consumption of shellfish, this is not always the case.
 Some areas will never be suitable, and others may be unsuitable at certain times such as following heavy rainfall events.

 The TSQAP does not routinely monitor non-commercial shellfish growing areas.

 Recreational harvesters should adhere to the following advice:

-The Director of Public Health advises that it is unsafe to consume shellfish from the Derwent and Tamar Estuaries.
+The Director of Public Health advises that it is unsafe to consume shellfish from the entire East Coast of Tasmania.
 See the Public Health Advisory or Public Health Hotline on 1800 671 738.